 The LIFE IN GRACE rollo, given by clergy

-The CHRISTIAN COMMUNITY IN ACTION rollo, given by a lay
+The CHRISTIAN COMMUNITY IN ACTION rollo, given by a layperson

 The REUNION GROUPS rollo, given by a lay person

 The LIVING THE FOURTH DAY rollo, given by a lay person

 - That chapel visits by each table occur the morning of the third day.